chef/chef-web-docs/content/ohai.md

 Ohai ships several plugins that are considered optional and can be enabled in the [client.rb configuration file](/config_rb_client/).

+- `:IPC` - SysV IPC shmem information (New in Chef Infra Client 16)
+- `:Interupts` - Data from /proc/interrupts and /proc/irq (New in Chef Infra Client 16)
--   <span class="title-ref">:Lspci</span> - PCI device information on
+- `:Lspci` - PCI device information on Linux hosts.
-    Linux hosts.
--   <span class="title-ref">:Lsscsi</span> - SCSI device information on
+- `:Lsscsi` - SCSI device information on Linux hosts.
-    Linux hosts.
--   <span class="title-ref">:Passwd</span> - User and Group information
-    on non-Windows hosts.
+- `:Passwd` - User and Group information on non-Windows hosts.
 This plugin can result in very large node sizes if a system connects to Active Directory or LDAP.
--   <span class="title-ref">:Sessions</span> - Sessions data from
-    loginctl on Linux hosts.
+- `:Sessions` - Sessions data from loginctl on Linux hosts.
--   <span class="title-ref">:Sysctl</span> - All sysctl values on Linux
+- `:Sysctl` - All sysctl values on Linux hosts.
-    hosts.

 Enabling Optional Plugins
 -------------------------